anshisinghh/Car-Search/README.md

 # Car-Search

-**Car Search** App was created with Aashi Singh, https://www.github.com/aashisinghh.
+**Car Search** App was created with Aashi Singh, https://www.github.com/aashisinghh, for Venus Hacks Hackathon at UCI in May of 2022.

 Time spent: **12** hours spent in total